Roasted Beets with Edamame and Arugula

 - Coarse salt and pepper

 - 1/2 cup fresh basil leaves

-- On a baking sheet, toss edamame with 1 teaspoon olive oil; season with salt and pepper.
+- On a baking sheet, toss edamame with 1 tsp oil; season with salt and pepper.
 Roast, shaking pan once, until golden, 20 to 25 minutes.

-- In a small bowl, whisk vinegar and 2 tablespoons olive oil.
+- In a small bowl, whisk vinegar and 2 Tbsp oil.
 In a medium bowl, combine arugula, basil, beets, and edamame.
 Toss with dressing and season with salt and pepper.